 Your rate card is one of your first impressions.
 Make it good.

 Some Rate Card Essentials:

-If you are sending your blog’s rate card in an email pitch as I assume you are (if you aren’t…) you need to be very obvious in which attached PDF is.
+If you are sending your blog's rate card as part of a series of emails of your pitch you need to be very obvious which attachment is what.
 You could be sending your media kit, rate card, contract, and other documents all at once.
 Label each clear